 90-day money-back guarantee means low financial risk during the most cash-sensitive phase of your practice.

 What you give up: Self-hosted by default requires some technical setup.
-The interface isn't the most modern.
+The interface has a more traditional look.
 More decisions to make than a managed all-in-one.

-Startup advantage: Start at $199/mo and only add costs as revenue grows.
-Never locked in.
+Startup advantage: Start lean and only add costs as revenue grows.
+Flexible deployment options.
 Free for dental schools means you may already know it.
 Read our full Open Dental review →

 Best All-Inclusive for New Practices: MOGO

-Pricing: $250/mo — published, all-inclusive Why for startups: One price, everything included, no surprises
+Pricing: Published, all-inclusive — see our MOGO review for current rates Why for startups: One price, everything included, no surprises

-When you're building a business plan and need a fixed line item for "dental software," MOGO gives you the cleanest number: $285/month (base + eClaims).
-That covers PMS, scheduling, charting, eReminders, specialist support, and the highest-rated customer support in the Clinicians Report.
+When you're building a business plan and need a fixed line item for "dental software," MOGO gives you the cleanest number.
+The all-inclusive price covers PMS, scheduling, charting, eReminders, specialist support, and the highest-rated customer support in the Clinicians Report.

 No tiers to choose between.
 No add-ons to evaluate.
-No "you'll need this too" surprises after you've committed.
+No surprises after you've committed.
 For a startup focused on patients rather than software decisions, MOGO removes an entire category of complexity.

-What you give up: Dated interface.
+What you give up: Established interface design.
 No AI features.
 No cloud-native experience (Remote Desktop).
-Brand obscurity means new hires won't know it.
+More specialized brand recognition means new hires may need training.

 Startup advantage: Fixed, predictable cost from day one.
 One line item in your business plan.
 Read our full MOGO review →